quentin-st/Simple-Deployment-Script/README.md

         "passes":       "do_something -but_not_that"
     }

-To use the project, copy the file an edit it:
+To use the project, clone this repository everywhere, copy the sample configuration file an edit it:

     cp ~/simple-deployment-script/sample-deploy.conf.json /var/www/project/deploy.conf.json
     vim /path/to/project/deploy.json.conf